jg8481/hardhat-simple-storage-fcc/README.md

 bash ./Lesson6CodeSessions_start-deployment-scripts.sh Install-Tools-On-MacOS-Or-Linux
 bash ./Lesson6CodeSessions_start-deployment-scripts.sh Compile-Solidity-Code-With-Hardhat

-Then you can run the following combined commands in your terminal to deploy the contract to the Ganache local blockchain node.
+Then you can run the following combined commands in your terminal to deploy the contract to the Hardhat local blockchain node.

 bash ./Lesson6CodeSessions_start-deployment-scripts.sh Stop-Local-Blockchain-Nodes && bash ./Lesson6CodeSessions_start-deployment-scripts.sh Start-Deployment-On-Local-Default-Hardhat-Node
 ```